Iteratively regularized landweber iteration method: Convergence analysis via H\"older Stability: Electrical Impedance Tomography (EIT)

-Our results on covergence can be applied directly on the Calder\'on's inverse problem which is the mathematical bedrock of EIT, i.e. Electrical Impedance Tomography.
-Ulhmann in $[13]$, has recently studied the EIT and Calder\'on's problem.
-Further, see $[18, 19, 26, 27]$ for some important results about the uniqueness.
-In $[10, 5]$, two results on the Lipschitz-type stability estimates were given for the Calder\'on's inverse conductivity problem provided the a-priori information about the conductivity is known, i.e. it is piecewise constant with a bounded number of unknown values.
-The difference between the two results is that in $[10]$, real valued case is discussed and in $[5]$, complex valued case is discussed.
-So, here we consider the real valued case which involves the determination of $v \in H^1(\Omega)$ where $v$ satisfies Here $g \in H^{1/2}(\partial \Omega)$, $\Omega \subset \mathbb{R}^n, n \geq 2$ is a bounded domain having smooth boundary and $\gamma$ is the positive and bounded function representing the electrical conductivity of $\Omega$.
-The inverse problem associated with EIT is the determination of electrical conductivity $\gamma$ from the information of $\Lambda_{\gamma}$, i.e. the Dirichlet to Neumann map which is defined as where the vector $\nu$ is the outward normal to $\partial \Omega$.
+In this section, we discuss an example related to Calder\'on's inverse problem which satisfies the H\"older stability estimate $(3.2)$ under some assumptions on the electrical conductivity.
+This problem has been also considered in $[24]$ to obtain the convergence and convergence rates of non-linear Landweber iteration scheme in Banach spaces.
+Our results on covergence can be applied on the Calder\'on's inverse problem which is the mathematical bedrock of EIT.
+It is well known that this Calder\'on's inverse problem is severely ill-posed $[11]$.
+Ulhmann, in $[14]$ has recently studied the EIT and Calder\'on's problem and further, we refer to $[19, 20, 28, 29]$ for some of the literature in this context.
+In $[6, 11]$, two results on the Lipschitz-type stability estimates have been obtained for the Calder\'on's inverse conductivity problem provided the a-priori information about the conductivity is known, i.e. it is piecewise constant with a bounded number of unknown values.
+The difference between these two results is that, in $[11]$ a real valued case is discussed whereas a complex valued case is discussed in $[6]$.
+In our work, we consider the real valued case which involves the determination of $v \in H^1(\Omega)$ where $v$ satisfies Here $g \in H^{1/2}(\partial \Omega)$, $\Omega \subset \mathbb{R}^n, n \geq 2$ is a bounded domain having smooth boundary and $\gamma$ is the positive and bounded function representing the electrical conductivity of $\Omega$.
+If $\gamma$ is a complex valued function in $(4.1)$, then on subjecting to Dirichlet boundary conditions, $(4.1)$ also appears as the asymptotic limit of an elliptic equation with memory in the study of electrical conduction in biological tissues $[6]$.
+Further, Calder\'on's inverse problem has many applications, for instance, in the fields of nondestructive testing of materials, medical imaging, and therefore, it is an important problem to study.